Current Grants

 To support the Tenants’ Rights Project, which works to ensure tenants are not unlawfully evicted.

-Valley Immigrant Advocates (Ottowa)
+Valley Immigrant Advocates (Ottawa)

 To provide immigration-related legal services to individuals and families in Central Illinois.